mmaraya/ipforensics/README.md

 Supported Platforms
 -------------------

-ipforensics is expected to run on Linux, Mac OS X, UNIX and Windows
+ipforensics runs on Linux and Mac OS X. Support for UNIX and Windows is in progress.

 Status
 ------

-ipforensics compiles and runs under Mac OS X 10.9.1.
-Linux testing is next.
+ipforensics compiles and runs under Mac OS X 10.9.1 and Linux with gcc 4.8 or higher.
+It is dependent on libpcap-dev.

 License
 -------